Congress a mirror of American society: REPORTER'S NOTEBOOK

 Lawmakers and certain staff received the first wave of vaccines as part of a national security "continuity of government" effort starting late last year and drifting into January.
 Fox is told some of those lawmakers and aides who are immunocompromised are already receiving booster shots at the Capitol through the Capitol’s Office of the Attending Physician.
 Others will be eligible for boosters on Sept.
 20. Some senior aides were told over the past few weeks that the Office of House Employment Counsel could well make a decision in the coming days about imposing a vaccine mandate for those working on Capitol Hill.

 Things "feel" like they are "kinda, sorta" back to normal (whatever that is) on Capitol Hill.
 But they really aren’t.
 The rest of society is partly hybrid now.
 Congress is, too.
 Masks all but disappeared in Congress when vaccinations reached their zenith in May and June.
 Cases dropped precipitously.
-But now about 60 to 70 percent of all persons walking around on Capitol Hill are back to wearing masks – be they lawmakers, Congressional aides or others.
+But now about 60% to 70% of all persons walking around on Capitol Hill are back to wearing masks – be they lawmakers, congressional aides or others.
 A higher percentage of Democrats or those who work for Democrats don masks.
 Republicans, not as much.
 Older workers tend to be seen in masks more than younger folks on Capitol Hill.

 This is why Capitol Hill is often a perfect mirror of the rest of society.